-- The Association of Finnish Local and Regional Authorities, the six largest Finnish cities (Helsinki, Espoo, Vantaa, Tampere, Turku, Oulu) and state authorities have formed a group responsible for providing an overview of irregular residence in Finland.
+- The Association of Finnish Local and Regional Authorities, the six largest Finnish cities (Helsinki, Espoo, Vantaa, Tampere, Turku, and Oulu) and state authorities have formed a group responsible for providing an overview of irregular residence in Finland.
 In addition to the representatives of the Association and the cities, the group has members from the Ministry of the Interior, the Ministry of Social Affairs and Health, the Ministry of Education and Culture, the Ministry of Economic Affairs and Employment, the Finnish Immigration Service, and the National Police Board.
-The group promotes the exchange of information between the cities and state authorities on the situation of irregular residence in the cities have had an opportunity to present their views on the services for undocumented migrants and on central government instructions to local authorities. - The Association of Dutch municipalities, VNG, has played a key role in negotiating with the government on behalf of municipalities on the possibility of providing shelters to irregular migrants and on funding for that provision, on which agreement was reached in the autumn of 2018 (see Box 4). - The Convention of Scottish Local Authorities (COSLA) has published guidance for Scottish local authorities in 2019 on migrants rights and entitlements to local authority services and works across Local Government to help to prevent destitution. - The County Administrative Board in Stockholm did a mapping of missing unaccompanied minors 'Lost in Migration' 2016-2017.
-With the mapping a guidance for regional collaboration was published.21
+The group promotes the exchange of information between the cities and state authorities on the situation of irregular residents in the cities and across the country.
+The cities and the Association of Finnish Local and Regional Authorities have had an opportunity to present their views on the services for undocumented migrants and on central government instructions to local authorities. - The Association of Dutch municipalities, VNG, has played a key role in negotiating with the government on behalf of municipalities on the possibility of providing shelters to irregular migrants and on funding for that provision, on which agreement was reached in the autumn of 2018 (see Box 4). - The Convention of Scottish Local Authorities (COSLA) has published guidance for Scottish local authorities in 2019 on migrants' rights and entitlements to local authority services and works across Local Government to help to prevent destitution.